mmakboub/mmakboub/README.md

 ---

 ### ✨ Featured Projects

-- 🖼️ [**Interactive Storytelling App**](https://github.com/mmakboub/your-project): A React-based storytelling platform with animations and dynamic routing.
-- 🗂️ [**Backoffice Dashboard**](https://github.com/mmakboub/your-dashboard): A full-featured admin panel using TanStack tools and advanced filtering.
+- 🚌 [**Markboub**]([https://markoub.ma/]): Contributed to the development and maintenance of Markoub as part of a collaborative team, working on both frontend and backend features to enhance user experience and system reliability.
+- 🧑‍⚕️ [**Catalyst Health Group**]([https://www.catalysthealthgroup.net/catalyst-physician-group/]): Contributed to the development and maintenance of the Catalyst Health Group In US, supporting frontend/backend tasks to improve site performance and user experience.
+- 🏘️ [**Catalyst Physician Group**]([https://www.catalysthealthgroup.net/catalyst-physician-group/]): Contributed to the development and maintenance of the Catalyst Physician Group In US, supporting frontend/backend tasks to improve site performance and user experience.
+- 💬 [**MyPeeps**]([https://mypeeps.net/]): Worked on the backend of MyPeeps, handling server-side logic, API development, and database management to ensure smooth and scalable platform performance.
+- 🤖 **Buddy Coach**: An AI-powered chat app where you can talk and collaborate with virtual influencers like Kenza, Layli, Mehdi, and Zina for personalized coaching and advice.
-- 🎮 [**Web Game Prototype**](https://github.com/mmakboub/your-game): A browser-based mini-game built with JavaScript and Canvas API.
+- 🎮 [**Web Game Prototype**]([https://github.com/mmakboub/your-game](https://github.com/mmakboub/Ping_Pong_Game)): A browser-based mini-game built with JavaScript and Canvas API.

 ---

 ### 🧠 Currently Working On

-- ⚙️ TypeScript + Next.js full-stack projects
+- ⚙️ TypeScript + Next.js full-stack projects + Tanstack + Nitro
 - 🎨 UI animation using GSAP & Three.js
 - 📚 Reading *Clean Code* by Robert C. Martin